 The best things to do in Sicily revolve around culture, ocean and food so don’t forget to pig out on the best Sicilian food like cannoli and granita.

+Hot places to visit in April in Europe?
 Visitors are almost guaranteed sunny days when visiting Madeira in April when the sun shines more than in most other European countries.
 This means it’s a great time to get outdoors and explore this rocky island.
 One of the best ways to do this is to head out on the Levada walks and hiking trails.
 Not only do these take you into the heart of the island, but visitors also get to see some incredible flora and fauna.
-This shouldn’t be a surprise; Maderia is known as the Garden Island.
+This shouldn’t be a surprise; Maderia is known as Garden Island.

 Its capital city is Funchal, which has some great restaurants nestled into winding streets.
 Set above the city is the Botanical Gardens.
 As it’s quite a hike, it’s a good idea to take the cable car up to the Gardens.
 The adventurous can then take a toboggan ride down (where speeds can reach 40 miles an hour).

 Portugal is one of our favourite warm European countries in April to visit and Madeira is always a great choice!